World Happiness Report

 The World Happiness Report is a publication that contains articles and rankings of national happiness, based on respondent ratings of their own lives, which the report also correlates with various (quality of) life factors.
-As of March 2023, Finland has been ranked the happiest country in the world six times in a row.

-The report is a publication of the Sustainable Development Solutions Network, a global initiative of the United Nations.
+Since 2024, the report has been published by the Wellbeing Research Centre at the University of Oxford, in partnership with Gallup, the UN Sustainable Development Solutions Network, and an independent editorial board.
+The editorial board consists of the three founding editors, John F. Helliwell, Richard Layard, and Jeffrey D. Sachs, along with Jan-Emmanuel De Neve, Lara Aknin, and Shun Wang.

 The report primarily uses data from the Gallup World Poll.
-Each annual report is available to the public to download on the World Happiness Report website.
-The Editors of the 2020 report are John F. Helliwell, Richard Layard, Jeffrey D. Sachs, and Jan-Emmanuel De Neve.
-Associate Editors are Lara Aknin, Shun Wang, and Haifang Huang.
+As of March 2025, Finland has been ranked the happiest country in the world for eight years in a row.

 History

-In July 2011, the UN General Assembly adopted resolution 65/309 Happiness: Towards a Holistic Definition of Development inviting member countries to measure the happiness of their people and to use the data to help guide public policy.
-On April 2, 2012, this was followed by the first UN High Level Meeting called Wellbeing and Happiness: Defining a New Economic Paradigm, which was chaired by UN Secretary General Ban Ki-moon and Prime Minister Jigmi Thinley of Bhutan, a nation that adopted gross national happiness instead of gross domestic product as their main development indicator.
+In July 2011, the United Nations General Assembly adopted resolution 65/309, also named as Happiness: Towards a Holistic Definition of Development, inviting member countries to measure the happiness of their people and to use the data to help guide public policy.

-The first World Happiness Report was released on April 1, 2012 as a foundational text for the UN High Level Meeting: Well-being and Happiness: Defining a New Economic Paradigm, drawing international attention.
+The first World Happiness Report was released on 1 April 2012, as a foundational text for the UN High Level Meeting: Well-being and Happiness: Defining a New Economic Paradigm, drawing international attention.
+On 2 April 2012, this was followed by the first UN High Level Meeting called Wellbeing and Happiness: Defining a New Economic Paradigm, which was chaired by UN Secretary General Ban Ki-moon, in addition to that prime minister Jigme Thinley of Bhutan, a nation that adopted gross national happiness instead of gross domestic product as their main development indicator.

 The first report outlined the state of world happiness, causes of happiness and misery, and policy implications highlighted by case studies.
 In 2013, the second World Happiness Report was issued, and in 2015 the third.
-Since 2016, it has been issued on an annual basis on the 20th of March, to coincide with the UN's International Day of Happiness.
+Since 2016, it has been issued on an annual basis on 20 March, to coincide with the UN's International Day of Happiness.